SirHenryR/MVC/README.md

 # MVC
-Media Validation for Cellebrite JSON
+Media Validation and renameing for Cellebrite JSON

 ## Purpose of script